abinit/abinit/doc/tutorial/eph_intro.md

 in the long-wavelength limit $\qq \rightarrow 0$ [[cite:Vogl1976]].
 To handle the LR part, EPH uses an approach that is similar in spirit to the one employed for the Fourier interpolation of the dynamical matrix [[cite:Gonze1997]].

 The idea is relatively simple.
-One subtracts the LR part from the DFPT potentials before computing Eq. \eqref{eq:dfpt_pot_realspace}. thus making the real-space representation amenable to Fourier interpolation.
+One subtracts the LR part from the DFPT potentials before computing Eq. \eqref{eq:dfpt_pot_realspace}
+thus making the real-space representation amenable to Fourier interpolation.
 The non-analytical part
 <!-- (Eq.\eqref{eq:v1_long_range}) -->